 But Place is at its heart a dialogue.
 Hearne’s own autobiographical reflections are placed in conversation with—and overtly challenged by—his collaborator Saul Williams’ trenchant text in the second half, which addresses displacement through the lens of settler colonialism, police violence, and Afrofuturism.

-Making its West Coast premiere, this fully staged, evening-length work features six vocalists and an 18-member ensemble that blends R&B and electronic music with acoustic orchestral sonorities composed in Hearne’s distinctive style.
+Making its Bay Area premiere, this fully staged, evening-length work features six vocalists and an 18-member ensemble that blends R&B and electronic music with acoustic orchestral sonorities composed in Hearne’s distinctive style.

 Lead support for Illuminations is provided by the Jonathan Logan Family Foundation—empowering world-changing work.